Andre601/AdvancedServerList/docs/api/index.md

 The ProfileEntry record is the core class used within the `PreServerListSetEvent`.
 It sets what values (MOTD, Favicon, Players, etc.) should be displayed.
 Note that the record is - by nature - immutable and that the [`Builder`][builder] class should be used to create a new ProfileEntry instance to use.

+A convenience method exists to create a `Builder` instance from an existing `ProfileEntry` in case you only want to alter certain options while everything else unchanged.

 This allows you to customize the Server list using your plugin.
 Just keep in mind that other plugins may also do the same, overriding your changes.